 The Center for Autism is home to a team of experts in the field of autism and neurodevelopmental disorders.

-To provide hope and help to children, teens, young adults, adolescents, and their families living with Autism Spectrum Disorder and other neurodevelopmental disorders through excellent clinical care, innovative research, quality education & training, and community engagement.
+To provide hope and help to children, adolescents, young adults, and their families living with Autism Spectrum Disorder and other neurodevelopmental disorders through excellent clinical care, innovative research, quality education & training, and community engagement.

 The Center for Autism & Neurodevelopmental Disorders serves Southern California’s diverse population.